akunna1/Hair-Salon-Nextjs-App/README.md

 ### Key Differences between next.js app and a vite-react.js app
 - paths in vite-react.js are defined in index.jsx.
 However, paths in next.js are defined under app by creating a () folder under it, which have other folders that have a page.tsx page in them.
 There's no index.jsx file in next.js
 - app title and favicon are defined in index.html in a vite-react.js project.
-However, in next.js...
+However, in next.js, the app titles are different in page.tsx of the router folders.